joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/06/18/opinion/biden-immigration-spouses-citizenship.html

 **Two Wildfires in New Mexico Burn Out of Control and Force Evacuations**\
-`Thousands of people were evacuated from Ruidoso and nearby areas as of Tuesday morning.`\
+`Thousands of people were being evacuated from Ruidoso and nearby areas as of Tuesday morning.`\
 https://nytimes.com/2024/06/18/us/ruidoso-wildfire-new-mexico.html

 **Transcript: Ezra Klein Interviews Yanna Krupnikov**\